 Once your school has registered you can contact a growing number of enthusiastic volunteers from different professions and sectors waiting to be invited into school to talk, work with and inspire your children.
-Through the portal you can view the profiles of different volunteers in your locality and invite them to come to your school.
+Through the portal you can view the profiles of different volunteers and invite them to come to your school or participate in a virtual activity.

 It’s up to you to decide how to work in partnership with your volunteers.
 There are many ways they could work with the children – maybe in small groups, in classes or even year groups.
 Primary Futures could be a one-off event, although experience tells us that when it’s built into the school year as part of the curriculum it is even more effective in meeting the children’s needs.

 What could the volunteers do?

 - Talk about their jobs and enthuse the children about the range of opportunities open to them and how important reading and numeracy were in their school days: BENEFIT – it brings learning to life and makes it relevant

 - Talk about the different background and cultures they come from: BENEFIT – helps broaden young people’s horizons and raise their aspirations

 - Take part in a literacy or numeracy activity with a small group of children: BENEFIT – contributes to improving their basic skills and confidence

 - Act as judges in projects and competitions e.g. enterprise or environment schemes